Faltenreich/faltenreich.github.io/_drafts/2024-04-05-shared-resources-with-kotlin-multiplatform.md

 As of April 2024 neither of the two solutions is production-ready.
 If one has to decide for a single source of truth, MOKO resources should be the best bet.
 That might change in the near future because if both projects keep their current pace, I expect JetBrains to surpass MOKO in the upcoming months and become stable late 2025 / early 2026.

+## Tutorial

+This tutorial documents challenges I faced during the rewrite of [Diaguard](https://github.com/Faltenreich/Diaguard).
+In April 2023 I decided to replace the then ten-years-old native Android app written in Java with Kotlin Multiplatform.

-## Showcase: Migrating from MOKO resources to JetBrains resources
+### Migration from MOKO- to JetBrains resources

-This showcase describes the migration path from MOKO resources to JetBrains resources.
-I did this for [Diaguard](https://github.com/Faltenreich/Diaguard) which is currently being rewritten from native Android with Java to Kotlin Multiplatform using technologies mentioned in this blogpost and the [previous one](/_posts/2023-01-18-migrating-to-kotlin-multiplatform-mobile.md).
+This tutorial describes the migration path from MOKO resources to JetBrains resources.
 I tried to abstract everything domain-specific, so this can be applied to similar projects.
 I did not use any custom fonts but migrating those and other types should work similarly to strings and images.

-### Prerequisite

-The project is single-module and dependencies for both MOKO resources and JetBrains resources have been implemented.
+> Prerequisite: The project is single-module and dependencies for both MOKO resources and JetBrains resources have been implemented.

-### Move resources
+**Move resources**

 Move resource folders: